cancerit/vcf_flag_modifier/README.md

 # vcf_flag_modifier

 Python utility to remove flags from a VCF file.
-IT can be used to filter a whole file or optionally only positions in a bed file.
+It can be used to filter a whole file or optionally only positions in a bed file.

 [![Quay Badge][quay-status]][quay-repo]